NotSoAshenOne/ENCE260-2024-Battleships/README.md

   - **W** for a win.
   - **L** for a loss.

+You can then press the button to restart the game and get right back to playing.

 ## Special Attacks

 In addition to normal attacks, every few turns, the attacker will gain access to powerful attacks: